 verbose to 0 will not print anything during the process (silent).

 The script is done!
-Now after I ran this against my router, it took few seconds and sure enough, the router stopped working and I lost connection:
+Now after I ran this against my router, it took a few seconds, and sure enough, the router stopped working, and I lost connection:

 This is the output of the following command on Windows:

 It was captured from another machine other than the attacker, so the router is no longer responding.

 To get everything back to normal, you can either stop the attack (by hitting CTRL+C), or if the device is still not responding, go on and reboot it.